Italy is an incredibly popular place to spend a gap year, and it's not hard to see why.

 The course is sure to include a visit to Michelangelo's David statue in Florence.
-Photo: Nathan Rupert
+Photo: Gabriel Bouys/AFP

-Art History Abroad involves one week's preparation in London and five weeks travelling through Italy learning about art history.
-The course is limited to 24 students with groups of eight per tutor, which means a personal teaching experience.
-Starting off with nine nights in Venice, you'll cover some of Italy's most famous cities, staying several nights in each, learning about art history whilst seeing some of the country's most famous heritage.
+Art History Abroad involves several weeks travelling through Italy studying art history.
+Designed for 18 to 22-year-olds, the course is taught by specialist tutors in groups of no more than nine.
+Departing from the UK, you'll cover some of Italy's most famous cities, staying several nights in each and learning about art history whilst seeing some of the country’s most famous heritage.

 Work in a ski resort

 There are various jobs in Italy's ski resorts.
-Photo: Trysil
+Photo: Alberto Pizzoli/AFP

 Where?
 Various locations in Italy